|Gyenno Parkinsons Spoon||Liftware Hand tremor spoon||Good grips weighted spoon

 If you have a relative suffering from parkinson’s, then you know how unstable they can be with their limbs.
 They are ever having tremors and this makes eating such a difficult process.
 They never find it fun to eat out in a restaurant because they will be served with normal spoons and forks which are just not good enough for them.
-They need weighted utensils that are going to be a little bit steady as they try to direct food into their mouths.
+They need weighted spoons that are going to be a little bit steady as they try to direct food into their mouths.

-The gyenno spoon for tremors electronically reduces your tremors by 85% thus enabling the parkinson’s patient to at least stabilize a little bit.
-The gyenno spoon comes with a weighted handle with a good grip, a charging box and a charging cable.
+The gyenno gyroscopic spoon for tremors electronically reduces your tremors by 85% thus enabling the parkinson’s patient to at least stabilize a little bit.
+The gyenno spoon comes with a gyro weighted handle with a good grip, a charging box and a charging cable.
 The fully charged spoon can go for at least three meals a day.

-It will switch itself automatically when you are not using it and is anti-bacterial, metal-grade silicone and is FDA approved.
+It will switch off itself automatically when you are not using it and is anti-bacterial, metal-grade silicone and is FDA approved.

 The liftware steady starter kit comes with a parkinson’s spoon, folk and soup spoon.
-The liftware spoon reduces hand tremors by 70% and is thus a little bit worse as compared to the gyenno spoon.The handle has motion sensors so that it can detect the direction of your mouth and ease movement towards that side.
+The liftware spoon reduces hand tremors by 70% and is thus a little bit worse as compared to the gyenno spoon.The gyroscopic handle has motion sensors so that it can detect the direction of your mouth and ease movement towards that side.

 Most people think that the lifware spoon will stop their tremors but it is not designed for that.
 When you eat with this spoon, you will still find yourself tremoring but those tremors are absorbed by the liftware handle and as such, you are still able to eat really well.
 If the tremors are too much, the motion sensor will detect the direction you intend to move the spoon and will therefore help you direct food to your mouth.